AndrewAPrice/Perception/README.md

 * Press ESCAPE to open the launcher.

 ## Building and running
 See [building.md](building.md).
 Perception has only been tested in [QEMU](https://www.qemu.org/).
-Currently text only and outputs via COM1.
+Has a graphical interface and also outputs debugging text via COM1.

 ## Directory Structure
 - Applications - User programs.